 It is a professional software for mac OS that allows you to design a digital product.
 It is an application with an intuitive interface, which allows you to create vector graphics with ease.
 Cloud-based, Sketch allows members of the same team to collaborate, working together on a shared project.

 The software has its annual license for $ 99.
 A 30-day free trial is available.

 Figma is a web platform for designing digital interfaces, such as websites and applications.
-It works on all the operating systems, iOS, Windows and even Linux, it can be used in a freemium version (free for up to 3 projects, then for a fee starting from 12 USD per month).
+It works on all operating systems, iOS, Windows, and even Linux, it can be used in a freemium version (free for up to 3 projects, then for a fee starting from 12 USD per month).

 Free in its basic version, the subscription starts at 12.19 Euros per month.
 It’s also included in the Adobe Suite Pack.

-Become UX Designer: what’s the best online courses?
+Become UX Designer: what are the best online courses?

 In order to become UX Designer you will have many options, one of the best is attending an online course combining theory with practice with the help of a mentor.

 Our courses are in fact the right mix of theoretical lessons and practical exercises: at the beginning of the course, you will be assigned to a mentor who will follow you every day if needed and who will approve the exercises.